Hildebrand Law, P.C. mobile logo

 The Court of Appeals of Arizona affirmed the family court’s dismissal of Father’s petition to modify child support.
 Mother was awarded her costs on appeal (A.R.S.
 Section 12-341 (2003)) contingent upon compliance with Arizona Rule of Civil Appellate Procedure 21(a).

 If you have questions about refusal to provide financial documentation: modification of child support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.